dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 It is a compile-time error if:

-*   An identifier in a variable or cast pattern does not resolve to a non-final local variable. *We could allow assigning to other variables or setters, but it seems strange to allow assigning to `foo` when `foo` is an instance field on the surrounding class with an implicit `this.`, but not allowing to assign to `this.foo` explicitly.
+*   An identifier in a variable pattern does not resolve to a non-final local variable. *We could allow assigning to other variables or setters, but it seems strange to allow assigning to `foo` when `foo` is an instance field on the surrounding class with an implicit `this.`, but not allowing to assign to `this.foo` explicitly.
 In the future, we may expand pattern assignment syntax to allow other selector expressions.
 For now, we restrict assignment to local variables, which are also the only kind of variables that can be declared by patterns.*

 *   The matched value type for a variable or cast pattern is not assignable to the corresponding variable's type.